 Instructors also have the option of creating a customized version of their OpenStax book.
-The custom version can be made available to students in low-cost print or digital form through their campus bookstore.
-Visit your book page on openstax.org for more information.
+Visit the Instructor Resources section of your book page on OpenStax.org for more information.

 About Concepts of Biology